-The defense is an oral exam at which the student defends the approach, methods, conclusions, background, etc., of the research.
+The thesis/dissertation defense is an oral exam at which the student defends the approach, methods, conclusions, background, etc., of the research.
+The non-thesis defense will focus more on broad knowledge and less on project defense than would an exam for the thesis option.
 Faculty are encouraged to attend the exam and ask questions, but only members of the thesis or dissertation committee and the graduate faculty may vote.
 Questions asked during the final exam do not have to relate to the thesis or dissertation research.

 Members of the thesis or dissertation committee are responsible for checking the thesis or dissertation for style and format.
 They certify their approval when they sign the "final oral scheduling form".
 Committee members cannot sign off on a final exam schedule form if they have not had ample time to review the final draft of the thesis/dissertation.
-A copy of your thesis/dissertation with the title page and scheduling form signed by your major advisor must be given to both your committee and the department chair for approval.
+A 'display' copy of the thesis/dissertation must also be submitted electronically to the Academic Coordinator (<a href="maisted-maist